TryGhost/Ghost/themes/index.md

 In Casper (the current default theme), the homepage has a large header which uses `@blog` global settings to output the blog logo, title and description.
 This is followed by using the `{{#foreach}}` helper to output a list of the latest posts.

+### home.hbs

+You can optionally provide a special template for the homepage.
+This template will only be used to render `/`, and not the subsequent pages like `/page/2/`.

 ### post.hbs

 This is the template for a single post, which also extends <code class="path">default.hbs</code>.